ktanonymous/dummy_creator/README.md

 # In the beginning

 - I'm not good at English and development, so I apologize for my poor English and development.
-- if you find or notice points to be improved, I would appreciate if you told me.
+- If you find or notice points to be improved, I would appreciate if you told me.
-- You can't `pip install` now, so ,in the future, I want to applicable `pip install`.
+- This project hasn't uploaded to PyPI.
 - This generator is imperfect.

 # dummy_creator